- Docs

 In the Plugins meta box:

-- Click Add Plugin
+- Click Add Plugin.

-- Select plugins from your repository
+- Select plugins from your repository.

 - Configure each plugin:

-- Activate — Activate after installation
+- Activate — Activate the plugin after installation.
+On by default.

 Configure Settings